Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 For each of the 3 destinations we recommend in our One Week in Romania Itinerary, we include a suggested hotel.

-Additionally, travelers staying in one destination for a longer period of time may find that it is more comfortable to stay in an apartment.
-Visitors can search for apartments on Booking.com or Airbnb.
+Alternatively, those staying in one destination for a longer period of time may find it more comfortable in an apartment.
+You can search for vacation apartments on Booking.com or Airbnb.

 What To Pack for your Trip to Romania

-Now that you know how to plan your Romanian vacation, it’s time to think about what to pack in your suitcase or backpack.
-We are sharing a few Romania specific tips, but you can find all of our packing advice on our Packing Tips page.
-Need a Packing Checklist?
-Get your FREE Packing Checklist here!
+Now that you know how to plan your Romania Itinerary, it’s time to think about what to pack in your suitcase or backpack.
+We are sharing a few specific tips, but you can find all of our packing hacks on our Packing Tips page.
+For now, grab your FREE Packing Checklist!

 Good Travel Shoes

-It’s important to pack the right shoes for your Romanian trip!
-We recommend packing a pair of comfortable shoes for city sightseeing – I wear these versatile sneakers on our trips.
-However, if you plan on hiking in the Transylvanian mountains, then it’s advisable to pack a pair of hiking shoes as well.
+We recommend packing a pair of durable and comfortable shoes for sightseeing – I wear these versatile sneakers on our trips.
+However, if you plan on hiking in the Transylvanian Mountains, it’s advisable to pack hiking shoes as well.

-Use our tips for the Best Travel Shoes to ensure you pack the right ones for your trip.
+Use our reviews for the Best Travel Shoes to ensure you pack the right ones for your trip!

-We use a Canon Rebel with an 18-135mm lens for our travels.
-The affordable camera is easy to use, takes quality photos and comes with heaps of accessories.
+We use a Canon Rebel with a 18-135mm lens for our travels.
+This affordable camera is easy to use, takes quality photos and comes with heaps of accessories!

-In our Week-long Romania Itinerary, we outline long days of sightseeing, DIY day trips and forest hikes – which means that a good day bag for travel is essential.
-For travel in Romania, we like small backpacks with zippered pockets for organizing your everyday personal items.
+In our Week-Long Romania Itinerary, we outline long days of sightseeing, DIY day trips and forest hikes – which means that a good day bag is essential.
+For our travels in Romania, we use these small backpacks with zippered pockets for organizing your everyday personal items.

 Romania Travel Insurance

-Do you need travel insurance for your trip to Romania?
-Check the affordable rates and coverage here!
+Do you need trip insurance for your vacation to Romania?
+Check the affordable rates and coverage at World Nomads.

 Start planning your trip to Romania!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

-We love the region of Eastern Europe and share our top tips in guides for the best destinations.
+We love this region of Europe and share top tips in our free guides to the best destinations!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com